eoussama/angular-sandbox/README.md

 # Angular Sandbox

 Sample Superhero project for the sake of teaching.
 It uses all the mundane Angular features that you might run across.
+(Count stopped at ng15).

 ## Usage